 - Earthy Tones: Bedding in earthy tones like taupe, beige, or soft terracotta can ground the room and balance the sweetness of pink, creating a cozy and inviting ambiance.

 Want to mix your pink walls up and add a bit of spice?
 If you are not keen on painting all your bedroom pink, how about going to a stylish two-tone wall?

 This is a modern take on the old dado rail of period properties and can be fresh and contemporary.

-For a really daring look, carry the top colour over your ceiling which helps to cocoon the room making it feel warm and cosy.
+For a really daring look, carry the top color over your ceiling which helps to cocoon the room making it feel warm and cozy.

 3. Pink Beds and Headboards

 One of the best ways to create a pink bedroom is to purchase a pink bed.
 Velvet beds add a touch of luxury to any bedroom, choosing them in a pink shade adds a feminine touch without it being too overbearing.